wishtree-hshah/Java_Training/Day4/README.md

 - Throwable(String msg, Throwable cause) :- Where msg is the exception message and cause is the exception that causes the current exception.
 - Methods Of Throwable class:

-    1. getCause() method :-when one exception is caused by another, allowing developers to trace the root cause of the error.
+    1. getCause() method: when one exception is caused by another, allowing developers to trace the root cause of the error.
-    2. nitCause(Throwable cause): Can only be called once, calling it again throws an IllegalStateException, must be used before the exception is thrown.
+    2. initCause(Throwable cause): Can only be called once, calling it again throws an IllegalStateException, must be used before the exception is thrown.

 ## Null Pointer Exception:
 - happens when a program attempts to use an object reference that has null value.